-Perhaps the most common cause of extremely painful periods is the displacement of the endometrium.
+Perhaps the most common cause of excruciating periods is the displacement of the endometrium.
 This is the uterine lining which when grows over other organs such as the pelvis, ovaries, Fallopian tubes, and even the brain, may cause painful periods.
 However, pain as a result of endometriosis depends on the location of its overgrowth and the organs it covers in any particular case.

-In case of adenomyosis, the endometrium – instead of growing outward – grows inside the uterus.
+In the case of adenomyosis, the endometrium – instead of growing outward – grows inside the uterus.
 It gets embedded with the uterine muscle, resulting in painful cramps and intercourse.
 Although the condition is most commonly seen in women over 30 years of age, such cases have appeared in teenage girls as well.

 Uterine fibroids are very common in women; however, most would not have any symptoms.
 Their size may vary from microscopic to large, enough to affect the shape of the uterus itself.
 These can cause heavy bleeding as well as severe pain during menstruation.
 Heavy bleeding cause blood clots which your uterus needs to expel.
 This leads to increased contractions and pain.